libxx1/Girls-in-the-Game/Get.into.the.Game.md

 ## Activity Checklist { .check }

 + To make Adrian look like she is kicking the ball we need two of her costumes.
-Go to the ‘Sprites’ box and click on the icon for Adrian, then on her ‘Costumes’ tab, and you’ll see 3 costumes.
+From the ‘Sprites’ box, click on the icon for Adrian, then on her ‘Costumes’ tab, and you’ll see 3 costumes.

 	![screenshot](football-costumes.png)